Actively Recruiting

 - Uncontrollable hypertension

-- Documented bleeding disorder
+- Documented bleeding disorders

-- History of structural cardiac anomalies or arrhythmias
+- History of cardiac anomalies or arrhythmias

-- Recent SARS-CoV-2 infection requiring hospitalization and anticoagulation
+- Recent SARS-CoV-2 infection requiring hospitalization

 - Coagulopathy or anticoagulant therapy